 - Meta Description: This is the little area below your title in the SERPS that should be no more than 160 words for best user readability.
 Technically, your title and description will not be penalized if they are over the allowed limit (which may allow you to place more search terms, within reason), but having too long of a title or description will sometimes make it difficult for the user to understand the value you’re giving them for that page or blog post (so use discretion).
 It’s important to also not have duplicate descriptions and improve the way they flow.

 - URL: Your URL should be short and concise and include the main keyword theme you’re going after.

 - H1: The most important heading that Google looks at.
-Often, WordPress will duplicate your title tag and also make it the H1, however, you can manipulate this to make each one unique so you can go after even more keywords and user engagement (adding title modifiers) with the SEO plugin by Yoast.
+Often, WordPress will duplicate your title tag and also make it the H1, however, you can manipulate this to make each one unique so you can go after even more key phrases and user engagement (adding title modifiers) with the SEO plugin by Yoast.

 - H2: The second most important heading.
 Be sure to use a variant of your keyword theme in your H2.
 While you can only have one H1 per page, you can have multiple H2’s per page.

 - Alt Text in a Dazzling Photo: A great place to wow your readers and also put another variant of your keyword in, especially if it’s difficult to place your keyword in the text of your article.

 - Paragraph Text: This is the main text you will use to create your article.
 You need to have a variant of your keyword theme about every 100 words.
 This is called latent semantic indexing.

 - Use Outbound Links and Internal Links: Be sure to link to relevant websites.
 Linking to relevant, high-domain sites will boost your relevancy scores and help you beat out your competition.

 Third, Start Publishing Content that Solves Your Customer’s Pain (browse, compare, buy)